Doctor of Nursing Practice (DNP) Degree

 Pursue the Highest Level of Nursing Education With a DNP

 The Doctor of Nursing Practice (DNP) degree at Grand Canyon University can be an ideal option for nurse leaders, including nurse informaticists and advanced practice registered nurses, who wish to remain on the forefront of patient care.
-In this evening or online DNP program, you can examine and expand upon the theoretical and scientific foundations of healthcare through engaging peer discussions and scholarly activities led by knowledgeable instructors.
+In this online DNP program, you can examine and expand upon the theoretical and scientific foundations of healthcare through engaging peer discussions and scholarly activities led by knowledgeable instructors.

 You will have the opportunity to expand your healthcare knowledge and nursing skills through immersion activities designed to help you advance to a high level of nursing practice.
 Continue to meet your current professional obligations while progressing through a rigorous curriculum, which culminates in an evidence-based research Direct Practice Improvement project.